 - ½ cup granulated sugar

-- 2 tablespoons boiled apple cider
+- 2 tablespoons boiled apple cider, homemade or store bought, see Recipe Notes

 - ½ teaspoon lemon zest, finely grated, from 1 lemon